 "[M]eticulously researched...illuminat[es] the feeling of a bygone era."

 --Dynamo (the newsletter of the Vancouver Bicycle Club)

 Annie and Around the World on Two Wheels have also been featured in

 Ancestry Magazine, The Washington Post, Nextbook.org, The Boston Globe,

-Toronto performing artist Evalyn Parry in her new production "Spin,"
+Toronto performing artist Evalyn Parry in "Spin," inspired by Annie.
+"Spin"

 Praise for Life in the Balance

 “Against [the] generally lackluster collection of [physician turned patient] memoirs,

 "I was blown away...an eye opening read...a remarkable book."

 -- Dr. Timothy Johnson, ABC News Medical Correspondent